It’s always gratifying when a trend you’ve identified continues to be reinforced, isn’t it?

 Retailers and brands looking to stand out and get in front of new audiences simply have to think differently to how they did in the past.
 If they want to shake up the consumer market with new products in a world where there’s lots of noise, they need to shake up how they talk about them and who they work with as they bring ideas to life.

-Look out for much more of this as 2025 gets under way, especially as retailers and CPG companies find new ways to work with one another in the new retail media landscape.
+Look out for much more of this as 2025 gets underway, especially as retailers and CPG companies find new ways to work with one another in the new retail media landscape.
 Much of that will be fuelled by data, but there is still room for the gimmicky and the quirky concepts built more on gut feel and creative experimentation.

-The limited-edition M&M's x Kate Spade collection launched in November 1 and now available in both brand’s shops, select department stores, and online.
+The limited-edition M&M's x Kate Spade collection launched on November 1 and is now available in both brand’s shops, select department stores, and online.
 The two businesses look set to be introduced to new audiences as a result—such collaboration is working for other brands and the tactic will continue to be a feature of the marketing landscape in 2025.

 Want to scale your marketing campaigns this 2025?